aeon0/botty/README.md

 - Item Label Display: Hold
 - Large Font Mode: on

+**Note**: There have been issues reported with image sharpening being truned on via the graphic card settings itself outside of D2R.
+Try turning it off when running the bot.

 ### 2) Supported builds
 #### Soceress
 You can put any skills on left and right attack and see if it works out.
 E.g. Glacial Spike on left attack and Blizzard or right attack.